 Despite the many advantages of exercise, the majority of seniors – 67% of them, according to another recent study – are spending the bulk of their day on sedentary activities, and by age 75, 1/3 of all men and ½ of women report participating in no physical exercise of any kind.
 A sedentary lifestyle can be particularly detrimental to seniors with chronic health conditions, as it can increase many of the symptoms associated with arthritis, hypertension, cancer and more.

-At Inspired Home Care, providers of trusted Algonquin home health care, we love helping seniors get back into a healthier, more energetic lifestyle.
+At Inspired Home Care, we love helping seniors get back into a healthier, more energetic lifestyle.
 Oftentimes, having someone to exercise with regularly tends to make a significant difference in making physical activity a routine, and an activity that seniors look forward to.

 We recommend creating a playlist of the senior’s favorite upbeat music, setting a designated time every day for exercising so it becomes a habit, and making it fun!
 Here are several simple exercises you can try together with the older adults you love, right in the comfort of home: